Culligan goes above and beyond to make safe drinking water that is a healthy choice for our customers.

 - Culligan bottled water meets or exceeds all federal and state health water regulations.

 Ozone Filtration vs. Chlorine in Water

 Culligan uses ozone filtration, instead of putting chlorine in water, in the final step of bottled water production.
-Ozone is a form of oxygen, O3 to be exact, that is bubbled through the water just before it goes into a clean and sanitized water bottle.
-Within a few hours, after the water bottle has been filled and capped, the ozone dissipates and converts back to the same oxygen we breathe (O2).
+Ozone is a compound of oxygen, O3 to be exact, that is bubbled through the water just before it goes into a clean and sanitized water bottle.
+Within a few hours of being filled and capped the ozone dissipates and converts back to the same oxygen found in the air, (O2).